tiffaniechia/example-basic/mfolsom.md

 # The Quick Brown Fox

-# Lives in a shady wood
+# Lived in a shady wood
-* until the hunters flush him out
+* until the hunters flushed him out
-  *and scare him away
+  *and scared him away
   *so now he lives in London
   *and scares the hunter's children